MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Resume-Job.md

 To identify a workflow job, look for a value of PSWorkflowJob in the PSJobTypeName property of the job.
 To determine whether a particular custom job type supports the Resume-Job cmdlet, see the help topics for the custom job type.

-NOTE: Before using a Job cmdlet on a custom job type, import the module that supports the custom job type, either by using the Import-Module cmdlet or getting or using a cmdlet in the module.
+Before using a Job cmdlet on a custom job type, import the module that supports the custom job type, either by using the Import-Module cmdlet or getting or using a cmdlet in the module.

-This cmdlet is introduced in Windows PowerShell 3.0.
+This cmdlet was introduced in Windows PowerShell 3.0.

 ## EXAMPLES